Travel on Point(s)

 The view from one of our balconies.

-For our stay, cash prices were $360 (including taxes) for a standard room.
-As we used 12,000 Hyatt points, we got a 3.0 cents per point value.
-Our Executive Suite the following weekend (it was sold out for our dates) had a cash price of $850, so over 7 cents per point.
-Regardless of the cents per point (cpp) valuation, this Executive Suite (and any room at this resort) is definitely worth 12,000 Hyatt points per night.
+For our stay, cash prices were $560 (including taxes) per night for a standard room.
+We used 18,000 Hyatt points per night for 2 nights and 2 Free Night Certificates.
+This equaled around 3.1 cents per point and $560 in value for each of our Free Night Certificates.
+Regardless of the cents per point (cpp) valuation, this Executive Suite (and any room at this resort) is definitely worth 12,000-18,000 Hyatt points per night when cash prices are high.

 The Perks